peterirlam/ketoMe-365/README.md

+SPELL CHECK FOR READMEs

 # ketoMe-365
 KetoMe365 is a personal project for a 365 day-a-year ketogenic food subscription delivery site.
 Inspiration drawn from Hello Fresh and Gousto.

 # Description

 Inspiration from hellofresh.co.uk and gousto.co.uk
-Features sticky nav bar, mobile navigation, 180° rotating hover effect on pricing cards using CSS perspctive property, fully reponsible and accessible thanks to the power of flex box and CSS Grid.
+Features sticky nav bar, mobile navigation, 180° rotating hover effect on pricing cards using CSS perspective property, fully responsive and accessible thanks to the power of flex box and CSS Grid.

 ## Demo

 Live view by clicking the badge: [![Netlify Status](https://api.netlify.com/api/v1/badges/f9a7f8d3-58ca-44ed-a038-ae8d2efd31a5/deploy-status)](https://ketome365.netlify.app/)

-You can also clone the project and open it in localhost (See Prerequisits below).
+You can also clone the project and open it in localhost (See Prerequisites below).

 ## 🛠 Technologies
 - [x] HTML